 Thermal mass for the reverse brick veneer construction comes from Timbercrete blocks rather than energy intensive bricks.
 The builders are proud to say the house was constructed with sunlight.
 Their power tools were supplied with electricity from an off-grid solar power system.

-We used a VicMix SCM concrete mixture to reduce the slab’s carbon footprint and Timbercrete bricks are a low embodied energy alternative to standard bricks.
+We used a VicMix SCM concrete mixture to reduce the slab’s carbon footprint and locally made Timbercrete bricks are a low embodied energy alternative to standard bricks.

 Highly efficient devices further reduce energy demand in the all-electric home.
 A reverse cycle air conditioner meets the minimal heating and cooling needs during extended periods of hot or cold days.
 Hot water is generated by another heat pump.

 House constructed using electricity from an off-grid solar power system (article in Renew 148)

 The finished home is a joy to look at and an absolute pleasure to live in.
 Passive solar design demonstrates the benefits of working with Nature, rather than using technology to overcome shortcomings.

 This house achieved a NatHERS rating of 8.4 stars using NatHERS accredited software (FirstRate5).
 Find out how the star ratings work on the Nationwide House Energy Rating Scheme (NatHERS) website.